Number of police officers falls by more than 1,000 in a year, figures show

 By contrast, the Met reported a net fall of 1,461 officers, or a decrease of 4.3%.

-The figures come days after the Home Secretary revealed plans billed as the biggest changes to policing in the service’s history.
+The figures come days after the Home Secretary announced plans billed as the biggest changes to policing in the service’s history.

 Under reforms published in the Government’s white paper on Monday, ministers will seek to “significantly” reduce the number of police forces in England and Wales by the end of the next parliament, with the new, larger forces divided into local areas corresponding with cities, towns and boroughs.